scionassociation/scion.org/_pages/about.md

 The SCION Association was founded jointly by ETH Zurich and Dr. Uli Sigg on 24.
 August 2022 with its headquarters located in Lucerne.
 Prof. Dr. Vanessa Wood, Dr. Ulrich Sigg and Prof. Dr. Reto Francioni are appointed as the initial members of the [Association Board](/board).
 Patrick Naef becomes the CEO of the Association.

-The SCION Association is now open for membership to entities interested in SCION.
+The SCION Association is now open for [membership](/become-a-member) to entities interested in SCION.
 The Association is also globally recruiting further members of the Association and Advisory Board.
-Extensive communication will follow in early 2023 as soon as the Association Board and the Advisory Board are fully constituted.

-### Announcement
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/IxAFYnrYzBM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Vision
+### Vision
 Enabling highly available, trustworthy, transparent, efficient, and affordable communication; ensuring reliable and secure transport of electronic data assets throughout global networks.

-## Mission
+### Mission

 The SCION Association is a non-profit organisation facilitating the global adoption of the SCION next generation Internet to meet the growing requirements for reliability, security, performance, and compliance in the digital economy, fueled by the  proliferation of and dependency on interconnected machines, devices and people.